guguji666666/Sentinel-Custom-Parsers/articles/operator-service-manager/helm-requirements.md

   * Helm 4 introduces stricter validation that rejects Go-typed slices, such as []map[string]interface{}, when validating JSON arrays.
 This behavior can cause failures when NFO injects imagePullSecrets values.
   * NFO updates value injection logic to use []interface{} instead and audits similar code paths to ensure compatibility.
 * Server-Side Apply (SSA) enabled by default
   * Helm 4 validates rendered manifests against the cluster OpenAPI schema before applying resources.
-Charts containing invalid field definitions that were previously tolerated by Helm 3 may fail validation.
+Charts containing invalid field definitions that Helm 3 previously tolerated might fail validation.
   * Compatibility mode disables SSA during install and upgrade operations to preserve Helm 3 behavior.
 * New wait model
   * Helm 4 defaults to an event-driven waiting model that requires Kubernetes watch permissions.
 This behavior can fail on Nexus clusters where the necessary RBAC permissions aren't available.